Swiss to further open borders from mid-June

 Switzerland will lift coronavirus-imposed restrictions at its borders with all European Union and EFTA countries – and the United Kingdom – from June 15.

-The announcement, made on Fridayexternal link, follows a previous decision that borders with neighbouring Austria, Germany and France would be opened on that date.
+The announcement, made on Friday, follows a previous decision that borders with neighbouring Austria, Germany and France would be opened on that date.

 Restrictions for Germany and Austria were already partially eased - for people with family in these countries for example - on May 16.